testingisdocumenting/znai/znai-docs/znai/visuals/images.md

     :include-image: books.jpg {fit: true}

-Note: You can click on the image to zoom into it
+Note: You can click on the scaled down images to display it full screen

 :include-image: books.jpg {fit: true, title: "auto scaled down image"}